-CATEGORY 6-Weapons Level C Required Intervention Additional Interventions Available Parent/Guardian Outreach Mandatory Parent Meeting or Reinstatement Parent Meeting Referral to MTSS Team Referral to the Threat Assessment Team Service referral to school-based mental health Mentoring Reflective Activity Exclusionary Action 1-3 Days In-School Suspension or 1-3 Days Out of School Suspension (Not to exceed a total of 3 days) Level D Required Intervention Parent/Guardian Outreach Mandatory Parent Meeting or Reinstatement Parent Meeting Mandatory Police Notification for Weapons Mandatory Recommendation for Expulsion (Requires approval of the Asst.
-Superintendent of Equity) Mandatory Referral to Threat Assessment Team Additional Interventions Referral to MTSS Team Available Service referral to school-based mental health
+CATEGORY 6-Weapons Level C Required Intervention Parent/Guardian Outreach Mandatory Parent Meeting or Reinstatement Parent Meeting Referral to MTSS Team Referral to the Threat Assessment Team Additional Interventions Available Service referral to school-based mental health Mentoring Reflective Activity Exclusionary Action 1-3 Days In-School Suspension or 1-3 Days Out of School Suspension (Not to exceed a total of 3 days) 6C0 Weapons- Ammunition A projectile that can be fired from a firearm, gun or otherwise propelled, such as a bullet, arrow, pellet, etc. Any other object which by virtue of its shape or design gives the appearance of any of the aforementioned.
+6C1 Weapon- Other Dangerous Objects A weapon, device, instrument, material, or substance that is readily capable of causing death or serious bodily injury, except a firearm.
+This offense may include igniting fireworks/firecrackers.